Your Central Oregon Home Lender

 The term "conforming," as opposed to "nonconforming," is sometimes used to explain loans that offer terms and conditions that follow the guidelines set forth by Fannie Mae and Freddie Mac.
 These are the two private, congressionally chartered companies that buy mortgage loans from lenders, thereby ensuring that mortgage funds are available at all times in all locations around the country.

-The most important difference between a mortgage loan that conforms to Fannie Mae/Freddie Mac guidelines and one that doesn't fit its home loan limit.
-Fannie Mae and Freddie Mac will purchase home loans only up to a certain loan limit (currently it is $417,000).
+The most important difference between a mortgage loan that conforms to Fannie Mae/Freddie Mac guidelines and one that doesn’t fit its home loan limit.
+Fannie Mae and Freddie Mac will purchase home loans only up to a certain loan limit (2020 Conforming Loan Limit is $510,400).

 If your loan amount will be for more than the conforming loan limit, the interest rate on your mortgage loan may be higher or you may have slightly different underwriting requirements, particularly in regard to your required down payment amount.
 Check with your lender about this if you are taking out a large loan payment.